schilkp/Tonbandgeraet/docs/doc/config.md

 - Default: `50`

-In addition to sending the [dropped event counter](./dropped_evts.md) after an event was dropped, Tonbandgerät will also serialize and trace the number of dropped events after ever `tband_configTRACE_DROP_CNT_EVERY` normal tracing events.
-Set to zero to disable periode dropped event tracing.
+In addition to sending the [dropped event counter](./dropped_evts.md) after an event was dropped, Tonbandgerät will also serialize and trace the number of dropped events after every `tband_configTRACE_DROP_CNT_EVERY` normal tracing events.
+Set to zero to disable periodic dropped event tracing.

 ## `tband_configMARKER_TRACE_ENABLE`: